 - Live chat support

-There are three invoice templates, which isn’t the biggest amount on the market, but is a very considerable amount for a free service.
-It also supports a handful of CRM, ecommerce, and email marketing integrations.
+Wave lets users choose between three invoice templates, which isn’t the biggest amount on the market, but is a very considerable amount for a free service.

 For Wave’s lower points, it doesn’t have the most comprehensive list of features.
 Obviously, you can’t expect the world when you’re getting the product for free, but it doesn’t allow users to attach files or display applied discounts or tracked hours to invoices.
 You also won’t be able to create custom reports of your invoice data.